Apple Scruffs (song): Critical reception

 According to Beatles biographer Nicholas Schaffner, "Apple Scruffs" was one of the songs that suggested Dylan's "presence ... in spirit if not in person" on All Things Must Pass, further to speculation encouraged by Dylan and Harrison recording together in New York earlier in 1970.
 Alan Smith of the NME described the track as "a Dylanesque, pacy piece with harmonica and a girlie chorus".
 Rolling Stone's Ben Gerson deemed it "One of the most wonderful cuts on the album" and added: "it sounds as if it was recorded while co-producer Phil Spector was out for coffee."
+Record World called it "Dylanesque."

 In his combined review of all the former Beatles' 1970 solo releases, Geoffrey Cannon of The Guardian described All Things Must Pass as "relaxed, well resolved, and, as ever with George, magnanimous" and said he especially admired the sentiments in "Apple Scruffs", despite it being "one of the slighter songs".
 Billboard magazine's reviewer wrote of "What Is Life" and "Apple Scruffs" as "intriguing rhythm follows-ups" to Harrison's international hit "My Sweet Lord", and songs that were "sure to repeat that success" and become popular jukebox selections.
 Don Heckman of The New York Times paired the song with "I Dig Love" as the tracks that conveyed a "familiarly whimsical" quality on an album where "The spirit of the Beatles is everpresent".

 Writing in 1977, Schaffner said that "Apple Scruffs" and the other songs that evoked Dylan's presence were overshadowed by those with the Spector sound, yet they were "far more intimate, both musically and lyrically".
 Simon Leng praises the track's slide guitar parts, and particularly the backing vocals, which he describes as "the best on the album".
 Tom Moon, in his book 1,000 Recordings to Hear Before You Die, refers to the song as having "an explosive peak-experience refrain that comes direct from heaven's songbook".